January 21, 1890: Article in Waco Daily News notes that capacity of

 City

-Cemetery, but outside the boundaries of the proposed park].”
+Cemetery].”
 Graves were reportedly not moved “[b]ecause of the span of years, there would be virually no trace of remains underground.”
 Plans were announced to relocate “…a sample box of dirt” with each headstone.

-April 9, 1968: City of Waco sues heirs and legal representatives of decedents in First Street Cemetery (Cause 31885), filing “Application to Disinter, Remove and Relocate Markers and/or Graves within the Same Cemetery” in McLennan County Court.
+- April 9, 1968: City of Waco sues heirs and legal representatives of decedents in First Street Cemetery (Cause 31885), filing “Application to Disinter, Remove and Relocate Markers and/or Graves within the Same Cemetery” in McLennan County Court.
 Application requests order to provide proper notice to the “unknown next of kin or unknown heirs of the decedents interred in the First Street Cemetery and Masonic Cemetery” with the objective of obtaining authorization to “…disinter, remove and relocate markers and/or graves or any contents therein within said cemetery.”

-April 10, 1968: Earl Bracken, Jr., City Attorney and attorney for Plaintiff (City of Waco), files sworn affidavit stating that:
+- April 10, 1968: Earl Bracken, Jr., City Attorney and attorney for Plaintiff (City of Waco), files sworn affidavit stating that:

 …the identity of those buried in the First Street Cemetery and Masonic Cemetery…is unknown because the grave markers during the years have been moved, broken and rendered illegible [emphasis added]; and the heirs and legal representatives of those buried in said cemeteries are unknown and that after due diligence the attorney for Plaintiff has been unable to locate the whereabouts of the heirs and legal representatives of those buried in said cemeteries and that after due diligence the attorney for Plaintiff has been unable to determine the address of the heirs and legal representatives of those buried in said cemeteries.”